arras-energy/gridlabd/docs/Module/Optimize/Cvx.md

 # Description

 The `cvx` object sets up a convex optimization using CVXPY.
 The optimization is run on any event included in the `event` set.

-Zero of more `data` references can be provided.
-References to objects are singletons and references to groups and classes are vectors comprising all members of the group or class.
+Zero or more `data` references can be provided.
+References to objects are singletons while references to groups and classes are vectors comprising all members of the group or class.
 The `data` vector is assembled from the specified values in the order which they are received.
 Classes and groups are ordered by object id.
+The structure is always and $M \times N$ matrix where
+$M$ is the number of objects (in rows) and $N$ is the number of properties listed (in columns).
+For example

+    data "A=test.A1,...,test.AN;b=test.b"

+will result in the following matrices

+    A = [
+        [test_1.A0, ... test_1.AN],
+        ...
+        [test_M.A0, ... test_M.AN]
+    ]
+    b = [
+        [test_1.b],
+        ...
+        [test_M.b]
+    ]

 One or more `variables` may be specified in the same manner as `data` definitions.
-If the dual is specified, it uses the same aggregation as the primal property, e.g., `x=CLASS:PRIMAL/DUAL` will use `PRIMAL` as the primal variable and `DUAL` as the dual variable in all object of `CLASS`.
+If the dual is specified, it uses the same aggregation as the primal property, e.g., `x=CLASS:PRIMAL&DUAL` will use `PRIMAL` as the primal variable and `DUAL` as the dual variable in all object of `CLASS`.

+When the optimization is successful, the value of the objective function is stored in the `value` and the values of all variables and duals are updated.

-Note: when the problem is infeasible or unbounded the variables are not updated and the object properties are unchanged from the previous values.
+When the problem is infeasible or unbounded the variables are not updated and the object properties are unchanged from the previous values.
+The only indication that the problem is infeasible or unbounded is the property `value` is `+inf` or `-inf`, respectively.

-When the optimization is successful, the value of the objective function is stored in the `value`.
-If the problem is infeasible, `value` is `inf`.
-If the problem is unbounded `value` if `-inf`.

 # Caveat

 It is often important to establish the correct rank for an optimizer so that it runs after all the objects it depends on have updated their properties.
 Use the `parent` property to ensure that the optimizer is initialized after all the objects it depends on.

 # Example